nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Terra/2terra.md

-We're almost ready to dive into analysis on Terra!
-In the next section, we'll talk about cloud costs.
+In the next lesson, we'll run an existing workflow on Terra.